 By the way, Krylon Fusion can work on concrete 3D backgrounds, provided the surface is sound and free of other coatings, but I haven’t really tried that.

 It has been my experience that using epoxy paint for aquariums will give the best results in terms of endurance and safety.

 It will, however, come with a slightly higher price tag.
 You’ll need a couple of thin coats to avoid running resin.

 When I’m after a bigger job, and not just painting that ugly return pipe of my filter, I would use epoxy.
 I prefer using 2-part tinted epoxy.

-This way I can avoid painting with a product and then seal on top, which can be a huge time-saver if you’re dealing with, say, a 125-gallon background.
+This way I can avoid painting with a product and then seal on top, which can be a huge time-saver if you’re dealing with, say, a background for a 125-gallon aquarium.